xlnwel/blog/docs/_posts/2020-08-27-TransformerXL.md

 ---
 title: "TransformerXL"
-excerpt: "In which we discuss a successor of Transformer, namely TransformerXL, that can learn from sequences beyond a fixed length"
+excerpt: "Discussion on a successor of Transformer, namely TransformerXL, that can learn from sequences beyond a fixed length"
 categories:
   - Deep Learning
 tags:
-  - Deep Learning
-  - Representation Learning
-  - Network Architecture
+  - Sequential Model
 ---

 ## Introduction